susikohmelo/DOROS/README.md

 # DOROS
 A simple x86 32-bit OS written from 100% scratch in Assembly and C.
->[!WARNING]
+>[!NOTE]
-This project is WIP - expect to see more later, that being said there's already plenty to look at!
+This project is WIP - expect to see more with time.
+That being said there's already plenty to look at!

 <sub> DOROS booting on real hardware </sub><br>
 <img src="https://github.com/susikohmelo/DOROS/blob/main/readme_files/doros_boot.gif" height="400" />